Valencia: Post-war

+20th century

-In the early 20th century Valencia was an industrialised city.
-The silk industry had disappeared, but there was a large production of hides and skins, wood, metals and foodstuffs, this last with substantial exports, particularly of wine and citrus.
-Small businesses predominated, but with the rapid mechanisation of industry larger companies were being formed.
-The best expression of this dynamic was in the regional exhibitions, including that of 1909 held next to the pedestrian avenue L'Albereda (Paseo de la Alameda), which depicted the progress of agriculture and industry.
-Among the most architecturally successful buildings of the era were those designed in the Art Nouveau style, such as the North Station (Estació del Nord) and the Central and Columbus markets.
+In the early 20th century, Valencia was an industrialised city.
+Although the silk industry had disappeared, there was a large production of hides and skins, wood, metals, and foodstuffs, the latter with substantial exports, particularly of wine and citrus.
+Small businesses predominated, but with the rapid mechanisation of the industry, larger companies were being formed.
+The best expression of this dynamic was in regional exhibitions, including that of 1909 held next to the L'Albereda (Paseo de la Alameda), which depicted the progress of agriculture and industry.
+Among the most architecturally successful buildings of the era were those designed in the Art Nouveau style, such as the Estació del Nord and the Central and Columbus markets.

 World War I (1914–1918) greatly affected the Valencian economy, causing the collapse of its citrus exports.
 The Second Spanish Republic (1931–1939) opened the way for democratic participation and the increased politicisation of citizens, especially in response to the rise of Conservative Front power in 1933.
-The inevitable march to civil war and the combat in Madrid resulted in the removal of the capital of the Republic to Valencia.
+The inevitable march toward civil war and combat in Madrid resulted in the relocation of the capital of the Republic to Valencia.

 After the continuous unsuccessful Francoist offensive on besieged Madrid during the Spanish Civil War, Valencia temporarily became the capital of Republican Spain on 6 November 1936.
 It hosted the government until 31 October 1937.